top of page

 With Live Adventure, I want to tell a light-hearted story that revolves around the main element of the game: its controller, and by extension, its characters.

-plot emphasizes the bond of our two characters moving together in the same direction.
+By telling the story of two siblings going on a quest to find their parents, the plot emphasizes the bond of our two characters moving together in the same direction.
 The lightness is induced by their young age (12 - 13 years old), and the adventure by the different adventures that our young adventurers will live.

 A major challenge is to offer an emotional journey carried by our plot and its characters.
 Using the techniques of pre-production in animation, a color script is made to define the color evolution of the game throughout its history.